xuchen66/sphinx-emdocs/source/cryo-em_training.rst

 **Session I - 4**

-- Supervising practice of users for negative stain and scoper operation
+- Supervising practice of users for negative stain and scope operation
 - Assist users' operation and answer questions
 - Demo and explain cryo-cycle procedure to condition the column